 What is it about our human nature that we always question what God is doing in our lives?
 He says right there in verse 12 that HE is the one who made the earth and the heavens and created people to live in it.
 That word live is very important.
 God didn't just create people, but He designed our lives.
 Living the life God has given us every day is a stroke on the portrait He is painting.
 Each one of us has a unique life that is being painted by the Master.
 Why is it that we think we can argue with the Potter?
 Yes, sometimes it hurts when we, like clay, are being stretched and pulled and even put into the kiln.
 It's then our paint colors become more vibrant.
 But there are times when we are softly stroked with the tiniest of detail because our Creator is so particular with His artwork.
 Ephesians 2:10 says "We are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do."
 (NLT)

 If we would rest knowing that He already has our lives, or I should say, the portrait of our lives sketched out, then there would be less stress and less wresting in our souls.
 I admit, it is not easy, but in the grand scheme of life, our lives would be rest assured.
 Isaiah 64:8 says, "Yet, O Lord, you are our Father.
 We are the clay, you are the potter; we are all the work of your hand."
-Let's make this our focus this week.
-After all we are His artwork on display in the "Pageant of the Master."
+Our lives are on display for all to see in God's "Pageant of the Master" where life becomes art.